takaakimasaki/wb_spatial_training/README.md

+# Introduciton

-# This GitHub repo contains sample scripts and data used for the World Bank Poverty Global Practice's Summer University course entitled "Introduction to R and R-shiny As Tools for Building Interactive Geospatial Dashboards"
+This GitHub repo contains sample scripts and data used for the World Bank Poverty Global Practice's Summer University course entitled "Introduction to R and R-shiny As Tools for Building Interactive Geospatial Dashboards"